Wakethelight/home-lab-pi/README.md

 Enable SSH: "Password authentication".

-Set "Username and password": Create a strong password for the default pi user.
+Set "Username and password": Create a strong password for your default user (e.g., pi or wake).

-Configure wireless LAN: Set your SSID and password.
+Configure wireless LAN: Set your SSID and password for your home Wi-Fi network.
 This will be your primary internet access.

 Set "Locale settings".